Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/cci.md

 ## CCI: To Scene
 This is designed to move between Scenes

+- **Mouse Button** - Should this trigger on Left, Right or Both mouse buttons
 - **Can click if** - Who can click on this region
   - Always - All users
   - Keeper - Only GM users (Keepers)
   - Can See Tile - Only users that have permission to view the Tile
-- **Select Scene** - Enter the UUID of the Scene and then press the Add Document button.
+- **Select Scene** - Enter the UUID of the Scene and then press the Add Document button or Drag it here
-- **Select Tile** - Enter the UUID of the Tile and then press the Add Document button.
+- **Select Tile** - Enter the UUID of the Tile and then press the Add Document button